rookie-oops/rookie-oops/README.md

-## Hi, I'm Binwen Wu, a Developer 🚀 from China.
+## Hi, I'm NerdNinja, a Developer 🚀 from China.